icgc-argo-workflows/data-qc-tools-and-wfs/README.md

-# data-qc-tools
+# Data QC Tools and Workflows

-A collection of dockerized data quality control tools
+A collection of dockerized data quality control tools and workflows built with these tools.